-- Students must satisfactorily complete all courses maintaining a 3.00 term GPA and CGPA and must have successfully completed a learning contract before proceeding to the full- time clinical experiences. - Students must pass all individual sections of the comprehensive practical examination in PTH 624 Management of Patients with Multisystem Involvement II in order to participate in the full-time terminal clinical experiences. - Students must pass 4 full-time clinical experiences in order to graduate.
+- Students must satisfactorily complete all courses maintaining a 3.00 term GPA and CGPA and must have successfully completed a learning contract before proceeding to the full-time clinical experiences. - Students must pass the comprehensive practical examination in the last didactic term in order to participate in the full-time terminal clinical experiences. - Students must pass all full-time clinical education experiences in order to graduate.
 Only one repeat of a full-time clinical experience is allowed.